armourcraft/Crossbar/README.md

 ## License & Copyright
 The above information is provided under GNU GPLv3.
 More information can be found in the License file.\
-Copyright © 2021 Armour Craft LLC
+Copyright © 2021 Armour Craft LLC\
+Thank to the Voron Team for the design of the MiniAB toolhead.